Meghan Markle ‘Glowing’ After Romantic Visit With Prince Harry

 A post shared by Meghan Markle (@meghanmarkle) on

 E!
 News published photographs of the Suits star walking in the Summerhill area of her hometown Toronto.
-Markle was spotted leaving the gym with her best friend Jessica Mulroney.
+Markle was spotted leaving the gym with her best friend, Jessica Mulroney.

 Meghan wore a black sweater off the shoulder, black leggings, Adidas sneakers, and a brown handbag.